 Ferry operators usually accept dogs, cats and ferrets on board.
 Please check with individual operators for which other pets they will accept.

 You will need to contact your vet at least one month before your travel date to ensure that your pet has had the correct vaccinations and you have the right documentation.

-On 1 January 2021, Great Britain became a Part 2 listed third country in the EU Pet Travel Scheme, this means that when taking your pet to the EU or Northern Ireland:
+On 1 January 2021, Great Britain became a Part 2 listed third country in the EU Pet Travel Scheme, this means that when taking your pet or assistance dog to the EU or Northern Ireland:

 There is no change to the pet travel health requirements for entry into Great Britain, Great Britain continues to accept EU pet passports.

 Detailed guidance from the Government on pet travel can be found here.